comcon1/BilayerData/CONTRIBUTION.md

 Adding new data is described in detail in [the NMRlipids documentation](https://nmrlipids.github.io/).
 Please follow the instructions carefully for both simulations and experiments, filling metadata fields with meaningful and complete information.

 # Adding molecules
 If data addition requires a molecule that is currently absent, you are very welcome to add new molecules.
-Please be careful with modifying molecule information, mapping files of molecules as it could affect the recomputation of other contributors' data.
+Please be careful with modifying molecule information, especially mapping files of molecules, as it could affect the recomputation of other contributors' data.

 To add a new molecule please add a mapping file as described in [https://nmrlipids.github.io/moleculesAndMapping.html#universal-atom-names-in-mapping-files](https://nmrlipids.github.io/moleculesAndMapping.html#universal-atom-names-in-mapping-files)